Optimot

-Optimot, linguistic inquiries, is a service provided by the Directorate - General of Linguistic Policy of the Catalan Government in collaboration with the Institute for Catalan Studies and the Terminology Center TERMCAT.
+Optimot (pronounced oop-tee-MOT), linguistic inquiries, is a service provided by the Directorate - General of Linguistic Policy of the Catalan Government in collaboration with the Institute for Catalan Studies and the Terminology Center TERMCAT.
 It consists of a search engine for linguistic information that helps to clarify doubts about the Catalan language.
 With Optimot different sources can be checked at the same time in an integrated way.
 When the search options provided by Optimot do not manage to answer the linguistic question, a personalized inquiry service can be accessed.

 History

 Up to 2007, the Consortium for Linguistic Normalization, the TERMCAT Terminology Centre, the Institute of Catalan Studies, and the directorate-general of Linguistics Politics dealt with linguistic inquiries that came from general population, companies, organizations, and language professionals.
 In order to avoid decentralization of the linguistic enquiries and to offer a unified service, Optimot was implemented.
 The search engine started working in October 2007 and the personalized service began in February 2008.
 Mainly, Optimot was to improve quality in linguistic-inquiry service by unifying criteria, and to promote linguistic autonomy.